cpyang123/SanAssist/README.md

 ### **Infrastructure as Code (IaC)**

-The infrastructure for SanAssist is managed programmatically using **AWS CloudFormation**, ensuring consistent, scalable, and reproducible setups.
+The infrastructure for SanAssist is managed programmatically using **Github Actions Connecting to AWS ECR**, ensuring consistent, scalable, and reproducible setups.

 **Key Components**:
 1. **AWS ECR**: